What Is "Shin-on-Shin"?

 You can often come straight out the back door, ending up either on your partner's back or on top, finishing the sweep.

-Like all other types of modern guard ideas, shin-on-shin is being studied widely, and combinations and counters are a huge part of the evolution of the position.
+Like all other types of modern guard ideas, shin-on-shin is being widely studied, and combinations and counters are a huge part of the evolution of the position.

 Play with it yourself and come up with your own innovations.
 We are all involved in a rapidly evolving body of jiu-jitsu techniques, and we can all contribute to them.
 But it all begins with an understanding of the basics of the position.
 As always, let me know if any of these techniques work for you!